foleyfactor/WordScramble/README.md

 # WordScramble
 Word scrambling/unscrambling animation for JavaScript

-Ever wanted to show off your inner linguist by having two anagrams shuffle, or have a meaningless string unscramble into a word?
+Ever wanted to show off your inner linguist by having two anagrams shuffle, or having a meaningless string unscramble into a word?
 Now you can!

 #Requirements
 The WordScramble plugin requires both the [jQuery](https://jquery.com/) and [Velocity](https://github.com/julianshapiro/velocity) libraries.